Concept Overview

 Render Systems

-Micro-zone controllers drive four-stage tree growth, grass coverage, noise particles, synchronized wind, weather, sky state, camera behavior, and ambience.
+Micro-zone controllers drive tree growth, grass, particles, wind, weather, sky state, camera behavior, and ambience.

 Computer Vision

-The vision layer captures webcam frames, detects people, and produces simple metrics that the render system can use without storing identity information.
+Captures webcam frames, detects people, and outputs clean metrics without storing any identity data.

 Server